vosaul/status.im/source/build_status/desktop.md

   - add qmake to PATH via
     - On MacOS: `export PATH=<QT_PATH>/clang_64/bin:$PATH`
     - On Linux: `export PATH=<QT_PATH>/gcc_64/bin:$PATH`

-OS-specific notes:
-  - If building on Ubuntu newer than 16.10, then Qt 5.10.1 is recommended (although not fully tested).
-  - Note that building on macOS Mojave requires Qt 5.11.2, lower versions will not work.

 Qt 5.11.2 for Linux is available here: https://download.qt.io/archive/qt/5.11/5.11.2/qt-opensource-linux-x64-5.11.2.run